 Many aesthetic surgical procedures require special garments in order to ensure the best possible outcome and to improve your comfort while healing.
 While some offices charge an additional fee for these garments or make you purchase them on your own, Dr. Plant feels that these should be included in your surgical fees and chosen by him at the end of your surgical procedure to ensure they fit your new body properly.

-A non-refundable $2000 deposit is required at the time of booking to hold your surgical date and time.
+A $2000 non-refundable, non-transferable deposit is required at the time of booking to hold your surgical date and time.
 This payment covers all pre-op visits with the Surgeon, as well as administrative costs to organize the procedure in advance.
 This amount will be reduced from the overall final balance owing for the procedure and is not an additional cost.
 The remaining balance will be due 3 weeks prior to your surgical date.
 The deposit is needed to secure the operating room, nursing staff, and anesthesia staff necessary for your procedure on the chosen date and to prevent other patients from booking into this time.

 We accept cheque, certified cheque/bank draft, Visa and MasterCard.
 We do not accept American Express, debit cards or physical cash at this time however we do accept Interac e-transfers.
 If you choose to pay with e-transfers please be aware of the daily and weekly limits from your bank to ensure that you are able to pay your balance in time.

 If you wish to finance your procedure we do offer financing through third parties.
 We work with Medicard, Credit Medical and Beautifi to allow you to price compare and get the best rate for yourself however if you wish to finance through another company or the bank we will likely be happy to work with them as well.

 Because many people on our team have committed their time (and potentially declined work elsewhere) it is necessary for us to compensate them.
 As a result, we have developed the following cancellation and rescheduling policies to try and balance the interests of both staff and patients.